 - If you have a hairdryer, blow the scrubber with hot air for 30 seconds.

-- Leaving the scrubber brush wet will result in fungus and bacteria build-up overtone.
+- Leaving the scrubber brush wet will result in fungus and bacteria build-up over time.

 - Try changing your scrubber brush every three months.
 Don’t bet on your health to save a few bucks.